 Data Processing-Computer Technology is a two-year program designed to prepare students for employment in the data processing field.
 Completion of the program leads to the Associate in Science degree.
+UNITS

 I. Accounting 9-12

 Social Science or Humanities 9

 English 9

-Mathematics 4-12
+٤ Mathematics 4-12

 Business Statistics 3 34-45

 п.
-At least 30 units of Data Process ing courses 30-30
+At least 30 units of Data Process sing courses 30-30

 III.
-Electives needed to complete the 90 term unit r equirements 26-15
+Electives needed to complete the e 90 term unit r equirements 26-15

-in Science Degree, 90-90
+IV.
+General College requirements i lor an Associate in Science Degree 90-90